 Environmental ethics is a branch of ethics that studies the relationship between human beings and the environment and how ethics plays a role in this.
 Environmental ethics believe that human beings are part of society as well as other living creatures, which includes plants and animals.
 Plants and animals are a very important part of the world and are considered a functional part of human life.
-Therefore, it is essential that every human being respects and honors this and uses morality and ethics when it comes to these creatures [Rinkesh, 2019].
+Therefore, it is essential that every human being respects and honors this and uses morality and ethics when it comes to these creatures[environmental ethics, 2019].

 There are many different environmental ethics that could be held, ranging from the human-centred (or "anthropocentric") to the more nature-centred (or "non-anthropocentric") vision.
-Nonanthropocentrists support the promotion of intrinsic nature rather than instrumental or use value for human beings [Ben A. Minteer, 2017].
+Non-anthropocentrists support the promotion of intrinsic nature rather than instrumental or use value for human beings[Ben A. Minteer, 2017].

-While the world's population has increased sevenfold in the last two centuries from 1 billion to more than 7 billion, consumption of the planet's natural resources has also increased.
-This behavior places great emphasis on the planet's life-support capabilities [UNFPA, n.d.]
+While the world's population has increased seven-fold from 1 billion to more than 7 billion inhabitants during the last two centuries, so has the consumption of the planet's natural resources.
+This behavior places great emphasis on the planet's life-support capabilities[UNFPA, n.d.]
 [Andrew Light & Alan Holland John O'Neill, 2012].